-After six months of outreach and research, staff is recommending that the Council approve the Portland & 66th Sub Area Study (Study) and adopt the attached ordinance creating the Veterans Park Area (VPA) Overlay Zoning District.
-Together the Study and VPA Overlay District will guide future development and ensure that private and public investments in the area work together for mutual benefit.
+After six months of outreach and research, staff is recommending that the Council approve the attached Portland Avenue and 66th Street (PSS) Study and adopt the attached ordinance creating the Portland Avenue and 66th Street Overlay Zoning District.
+Together the PSS Study and Overlay District will guide future development and ensure that private and public investments in the area work together for mutual benefit.

-The attached Study documents the engagement process undertaken, the existing policy analysis, and then describes the Development Principles and VPA Overlay District regulations recommended for adoption.
+The attached PSS Study documents the engagement process undertaken, the existing policy analysis, and then describes the Development Principles and Overlay District regulations recommended for adoption.